No, we’re not at the pirate game yet. Soon…

 Freerunning, particularly in the Lousiana Bayou, falls prey to all the typical flaws of the franchise, though the Bayou is especially irritating.
 Dropping from tree tops into water is a common problem and Aveline is not a quick swimmer; neither is she good at piloting a canoe, which are deposited about the Bayou ostensibly for ease of transport around the swamp but in reality act as mobile annoyance generators as they bump and catch on every possible obstacle.

 Like III, Liberation features a trading system, which I’m sure everybody is extremely excited about.
 Aveline takes control of her father’s shipping business and so can buy goods, load them onto ships, and send them to ports afar to earn more money.
 Again like III there’s not really a great deal of reason to do this as the chests in the game world contain tonnes of cash.
-There’s more than enough money hanging around the map waiting for Aveline to nick to buy basically anything she needs in terms of new outfit colours and upgrades, and once they’re done there’s nothing else to spend your ballooning cash reserves on.
+There’s more than enough money hanging around the map waiting for Aveline to nick in order to buy basically anything she needs in terms of new outfit colours and upgrades, and once they’re done there’s nothing else to spend your ballooning cash reserves on.

 It wouldn’t be an Assassin’s Creed game without bugs, and Liberation sure does have a few.
 I’ve had missions end because allies completely bug out and freeze, and I’ve had objectives fail to update; also I’ve had it just straight up crash entirely.
 Funnily enough I don’t recall encountering problems like this in the HD release on previous consoles, and given the poor state of the Assassin’s Creed III remaster that this is bundled with, I wonder if it is simply a case of both ports being atrociously made.
 Regardless, if you are thinking of giving Liberation a go, do try and opt for the slightly older HD version rather than this newest one, unless it gets patched any time soon.